The Fayetteville Outer Loop west to the All American Freeway (SR 1007) was completed on December 2, 2016. 01/01/17

 The loop had been listed by various sources as being 27 miles long1 and 40 miles long 2.
 The final design takes I-295, 39 miles around the north, west and south sides of Fayetteville.7 The current route connects Interstate 95 and U.S. 13, by the town of Eastover, with the All American Freeway at Fort Bragg and U.S. 401 (Raeford Road) in west Fayetteville.

-Sign changes made in 2014 redesignated the original seven-mile section joining U.S. 401 (Ramsay Street) with I-95 from Future I-295 to North Carolina Highway 295.
+Sign changes made in 2014 redesignated the original seven mile long section joining U.S. 401 (Ramsay Street) with I-95 from Future I-295 to North Carolina Highway 295.
 This designation was meant to be temporary, awaiting both the completion of the loop and upgrades to bridges along the route and interchange with I-95/U.S. 13.

 Construction on the remaining 17 miles of I-295 are as follows:

-- Section A – I-95 to Camden Road – scheduled completion by Summer 2022
+- Section A – I-95 to Camden Road – a $129.7 million design-build contract was awarded in December 2017.
+Construction began in Spring 2019 with a scheduled completion by Summer 2022.

-- Section CA – U.S. 401 (Raeford Road) to Cliffdale Road – construction south from Raeford Road to Century Circle continues to May 2022
+- Section CA – U.S. 401 (Raeford Road) to Cliffdale Road (SR 1400) – construction south from Raeford Road to Century Circle continues to Summer 2022

 The Fayetteville loop was first considered in 1977.
 Discussion for the road continued through the Governor Jim Martin administration to 1993 and further by U.S. Rep Richard Hudson and Fayetteville Major J.L.
 Dawkins around the year 2000.6 An Interstate designation was eventually sought, with North Carolina officials submitting Interstate 195 to the American Association of State Highway and Transportation Officials (AASHTO) on May 30, 2003.
 That choice was rejected.
 On May 6, 2005, North Carolina resubmitted the Fayetteville bypass to AASHTO, this time requesting the designation of Interstate 295.
 AASHTO approved I-295 as a future route, with signs erected along completed sections of the route soon thereafter.